 Programming at Dorchester House is based on a Psycho Social Rehabilitation model and emphasizes Relapse Prevention principles.
-The multi-disciplinary treatment team includes a Program Manager, a Case Manager, Permanent and Casual Residential Counselors, consulting Psychiatric Nurse and Psychiatrist, as well as multi-disciplinary teams through external agencies and community partners such as Correctional Service of Canada, Winnipeg Regional Health Authority, Forensic Psychological Services and Provincial Alternative Support Services.
+The multi-disciplinary treatment team includes a Program Manager, a Case Manager, permanent and casual Community Reintegration Facilitators, consulting Psychiatric Nurse and Psychiatrist, as well as multi-disciplinary teams through external agencies and community partners such as Correctional Service of Canada, Winnipeg Regional Health Authority, Forensic Psychological Services and Provincial Alternative Support Services.

 Programs include (more detail below):